-To reduce vehicle speed, put the engine brake ON/OFF switch in the "ON" position.
+To reduce vehicle speed, put the engine brake or exhaust brake ON/OFF switch in the "ON" position.
 Remove your foot from the accelerator pedal and clutch pedal.
-The engine brakes will immediately begin to operate, slowing the vehicle.
+The engine brake or exhaust brake will immediately begin to operate, slowing the vehicle.

-For operation on dry and relatively flat surfaces, when greater retarding power is not required, put the two-position selector switch in the "LOW" position.

-For operation on dry pavement when maximum retarding power is required, put the three-position selector switch in the "HI" position.
+For operation on dry and relatively flat surfaces, when greater braking power is not required, put the two-position selector switch in the "LOW" position.
+For operation on dry pavement when maximum braking power is required, put the three-position selector switch in the "HI" position.